NotTimTam/ascii.js/documentation/learn/MODULE.md

 These objects extend the `GameObject` class for quicker `Scene` implementation.

--   [Area](./objects/AREA.md) &mdash; An `Area` is generally a static `GameObject` that takes up more than one pixel of space.
-Such as a wall or textured background.
--   [Entity](./objects/ENTITY.md) &mdash; A non-static game object, such as a player character, treasure chest or NPC.
 -   [Box](./objects/BOX.md) &mdash; An object that uses ASCII box-drawing characters to create a box on screen.
 -   [Menu](./objects/MENU.md) &mdash; A simple interface for a user to select from a list of options.
 -   [Text](./objects/TEXT.md) &mdash; A quick way to display a string of text to the screen.